nautobot/nautobot/nautobot/docs/user-guide/administration/upgrading/from-v1/ipam-upgrade-guide.md

 In Nautobot 1.x the relationship from an `IPAddress` to an `Interface`/`VMInterface` was done by way of a foreign key to `Interface`/`VMInterface` on the `IPAddress` object.
 This implementation was flawed in that if a need arose to assign the same IP address to multiple interfaces, it required the creation of duplicate `IPAddress` objects with the same `host` address in order to assign each one to a different `Interface`/`VMInterface`.

-As of Nautobot 2.0, this relationships was inverted.
+As of Nautobot 2.0, this relationship was inverted.
 Now an `Interface`/`VMInterface` has a many-to-many relationship to `IPAddresses`.
-This allows the same `IPAddress` object to be assigned to multiple `Interface`/`VMInterface` objects without the need to create duplicate `IPAdress` objects.
+This allows the same `IPAddress` object to be assigned to multiple `Interface`/`VMInterface` objects without the need to create duplicate `IPAddress` objects.

 ### VRF is now assigned to Interface/VMInterface, not IPAddress